 - fully contained within an enclosure with a speed of no more than 0.15 metres per second

 - have a horizontal handrail, 900mm above the floor on at least one side of the platform

-In such cases, where vertical travel is not more than 4.0m, the installation of a powered lifting platform, e meeting the recommendations of BS 6440: 1999 may be considered, such as our Lowriser wheelchair platform steplift range.
+In such cases, where vertical travel is not more than 4.0m, the installation of a powered lifting platform, will be meeting the recommendations of BS 6440: 1999 may be considered, such as our Lowriser wheelchair platform steplift range.

 How does Section 4.2 differ from Part M (England & Wales)?

-Any of our platform and passenger lifts can adhere to the Section 4.2 requirements and our expert team are always on hand to provide you with a lifting product which is not only compliant to the relevant standards and regulations, but also blends effortlessly into your building aesthetics.
+Any of our platform and passenger lifts can adhere to the Section 4.2 requirements and our expert team are always on hand to provide you with a lifting product that is not only compliant to the relevant standards and regulations but also blends effortlessly into your building aesthetics.

 How can we help?

 A reputable lift provider will be able to assist you in your decision making, however, it's certainly worth being well-informed about these design considerations yourself.
-Here at Stannah we offer a broad range of products to enable easy vertical circulation, working with you to solve your access problem and comply to building regulations.
+Here at Stannah, we offer a broad range of products to enable easy vertical circulation, working with you to solve your access problem and comply with building regulations.

 With over 50,000 installations across the UK and nearly 100,000 units in our service portfolio, we offer a wide range of lift solutions and services to move people and goods.
 Take a look at our product range or simply get in touch.Contact Us